oppia/oppia-web-developer-docs/Installing-Oppia-(Windows).md

 # Installation in VirtualBox on Windows 10

 Last tested by **@jkoj25** on Windows 10 in January of 2020.
-Frontend and backend tests tested.
+Frontend and backend tests worked at that point.

 _For this method, a machine with at least 8 GB RAM (prefereably 16 GB) and at least a dual core processor (preferably quad core) is recommended._